Evidence hints at purposeful storage by date

 By Hubert Walker for CoinWeek ….

-In April of this year, 16 ancient silver shekels and half-shekels were exposed near the Israeli city of Modi’in during exploratory excavations conducted by the government of Modi’in-Maccabim-Re’ut before construction began on a new neighborhood in the area.
+In April of 2016, 16 ancient silver shekels and half-shekels were exposed near the Israeli city of Modi’in during exploratory excavations conducted by the government of Modi’in-Maccabim-Re’ut before construction began on a new neighborhood in the area.

 The coins date back to the Hasmonean period of Jewish history, when the Hasmonean dynasty founded by Simon Maccabaeus ruled Judea.
 Simon’s brother Judas led the revolt of the Maccabees against the Seleucid dynasty, the successors of Alexander the Great’s general Seleucus I Nicator who occupied Judea as part of their empire after the death of Alexander in 323 BCE.
 The revolt succeeded in establishing Judea as a relatively independent vassal state and also gave the world the legend and celebration of Hanukkah.